Strategic Plan

 1. Adapt and empower the academic program advisory committees to identify and address current workforce needs and effectively evaluate PTC programs.

-2. Develop mechanisms to identify long-term trends, new opportunities, and/or gaps in current programs.
+2. Develop mechanisms to identify long-term trends, new opportunities, and/or unmet educational needs in current programs.

 B. Develop a process to systematically assess Piedmont Technical College’s programming mix, including the creation of new programs and the evaluation of existing programs.